ktapia576/csgo-tracker/README.md

 # csgo-tracker
-A repo for a web app to show player stats for a searched player in CSGO
+A repo for a web app to show player stats for a searched player in CSGO while using Vue.js as Front End

 # Live Demo
 For Live Demo [Click Here](https://csgotracker.kevintapia.com/)